nxp-imx/imx-manifest/README-Greengrass.md

 ## Qualify the device

-The following section shows how to verify that the device is qualified to run Greengrass.
+This section shows how to verify that the device is qualified to run Greengrass.
 The section will approximately follow the IDT User Guide.

 https://docs.aws.amazon.com/greengrass/latest/developerguide/device-tester-for-greengrass-ug.html